Vegan Tamales Recipe (Tamales Rojos)

 When tamales season starts and you don’t eat meat, fret not because I’ve got the most delicious vegan tamale recipe for you!

-These red tamales or tamales rojos are a staple of Northern Mexico tamale recipes — but without the meat of course.
+These red tamales or tamales rojos are a staple tamal in Northern Mexico and we’re going to make them without the meat, of course.

 In some parts of Northern Mexico the tamales rojos are made with red salsa added to the masa.
-They also tend to be very small compared to other regions.
+They also tend to be very small compared to tamales from other Mexican regions.

-But other parts of Mexico don’t add it, they just make the masa as they normally would with either fresh masa or masa harina, broth, salt and baking powder.
+Other regions of Mexico don’t add the red chile sauce to the masa.
+Instead, the masa is made with either fresh masa or masa harina, broth, salt and baking powder.

 Whether you add the red salsa to the masa or not, the tamales are steamed and enjoyed just the same.